 An addicted teenager or youth doesn’t necessarily have the same reality about their addiction that non-addicts might.
-For instance, he/she may have semi serious health problems, no friends and failure in class, or lack of motivation but feel like they are still “doing OK”.
-Many addicted persons have actually overdosed on drugs, coming very close to death and are right back using drugs the very next day.
-This is only part of the pain a person with addiction goes through on a day to day basis.
+For instance, they may have semi-serious health problems, no friends and failing their classes, or lack of motivation but feel like they are still “doing OK”.
+Many addicted persons have actually overdosed on drugs, coming very close to death, and are right back using drugs the very next day.
+This is only part of the pain a person with addiction goes through on a day-to-day basis.

-With this in mind, the addicted person, from time to time, will encounter added pressure, which forces them to make an actual decision about whether to seek help or continue to use.
+With this in mind, the addicted person, from time to time, will encounter added pressure, which forces them to make an actual decision about whether to seek help or continue to use it.

-Pending legal charges that could lead to jail time, threat of losing their car, home privdeleges, school suspension all are possible situations where a teen has enough pressure seek help for their addiction.
-The fact remains that an addict will only seek help when some one or some thing pushes them out of their “addiction comfort zone” and forces a decision for treatment.
-Very few addicts with access to money, a place to live, people who agree with their drug use or no legal issues will seek help.
+Pending legal charges that could lead to jail time, the threat of losing their car, home privileges, and school suspension all are possible situations where a teen has enough pressure to seek help for their addiction.
+The fact remains that an addict will only seek help when someone or something pushes them out of their “addiction comfort zone” and forces a decision for treatment.
+Very few addicts with access to money, a place to live, and people who agree with their drug use or have no legal issues will seek help.
 They do not think they have a problem.
 This is very important to understand and will be crucial in any attempt at intervention.

-Free My Addiction can help get you in touch with certified Interventionist that can help you get your teen into treatment for their addcitonns today.
-The best chance for your child to accept treatment for addiction is through a certified Interventionist Team.
+Free My Addiction can help get you in touch with a certified Interventionist that can help you get your teen into treatment for their addictions today.
+The best chance for your child to accept treatment for addiction is through a certified Interventionist team.
 Call 24/7.
 Telephone counselors are standing by.
-1-800-513-5423

-An adolescent who turns to drugs or alcohol often has things in his/her past or present which caused devastating trauma.
+Adolescents who turn to drugs or alcohol often have things in their past or present that cause devastating trauma.
 One example is a death in the family.
 Another example is sexual/physical abuse.
-Relationships and breakups, failure in schoolwrok peer pressure and other added pressures can turn your teen to drugs or alcohol.
-As family members, we can sometimes look at the persons life and see reasons they should quit using but unfortunately these reasons are not REAL to the addicted teenager.
-There issues that caused the addiction are more real than the reasonts to stop.
-Getting help for the underlying mental problems that caused the addiciton are of course is the first step to recovery.
+Relationships and breakups, failure in schoolwork, peer pressure, and other added pressures can turn your teen to drugs or alcohol.
+As family members, we can sometimes look at the person’s life and see reasons they should quit using but unfortunately, these reasons are not REAL to the addicted teenager.
+The issues that caused the addiction are more real than the reasons to stop.
+Getting help for the underlying mental problems that caused the addiction is of course the first step to recovery.
 These issues are important to identify because they can be used during the intervention to remind the addict why he/she must seek help.

 If at all possible, the person in the family whom the addict respects the most should be there.
 This person is an opinion leader to the person needing help and needs to be there fully supportive of getting the person help and informed well about the actual agenda.

-Family members should be there as long as each and every one are completely in agreement about the fact that the person needs help and supportive of the general agenda.
+Family members should be there as long as each and everyone is completely in agreement about the fact that the person needs help and is supportive of the general agenda.
 If someone in the family is antagonistic against the addict and is not capable of restraining themselves from arguments and blame then you might consider leaving them out.

-Usually, the addicted person has many enemies and has done wrong to most of the family but arguments and inturbulation will not benefit the cause of getting the addict to seek treatment and in fact will usually result in stopping this from happening because the focus of attention gets placed on the argument and not on the matters at hand.
+Usually, the addicted person has many enemies and has done wrong to most of the family but arguments and interpolation will not benefit the cause of getting the addict to seek treatment and in fact, will usually result in stopping this from happening because the focus of attention gets placed on the argument and not on the matters at hand.

 Many people hire professional intervention counselors to run the intervention.
 This is advisable in many situations but not a necessity in most.
 This depends largely on individual circumstances.
-For instance, does the person have pending legal issues, external pressures etc. or does the person deny completely any drug usage.
-These type factors need to be considered intensely before bringing in an outside person.
+For instance, does the person have pending legal issues, external pressures, etc., or does the person deny completely any drug usage?
+These types of factors need to be considered intensely before bringing in an outside person.

 You may want to seek help in establishing who should be present at the intervention because it is a crucial factor.